Acacia caroleae: Description

 Acacia caroleae is an erect shrub or tree that typically grows to a height of up to 7 m and has many branches that grow more or less parallel to the main stem.
 It has dark grey bark that is corrugated and longitudinally fissured.
 The branchlets are a pinkish to dull purplish red, glabrous, angular and often resinous.
 Its phyllodes are linear, flat, 50–140 mm long, 1.5–4 mm wide and leathery with a conspicuous midvein.
 The flowers are golden yellow and borne in spikes 12–20 mm long in racemes up to 20 mm long.
 Flowering mainly occurs between August and October, and the pods are linear, wrinkled and glabrous 60–80 mm long and raised over the oblong, dark, blackish brown seeds 4.0–4.5 mm long.

 Taxonomy

 This species was first formally described in 1920 by Joseph Maiden who gave it the name Acacia doratoxylon var. angustifolia in the Journal and Proceedings of the Royal Society of New South Wales from specimens collected by Thomas Lane Bancroft near Eidsvold.
 In 1978, Leslie Pedley raised the variety to species status as A. caroleae in the journal Austrobaileya.
-The specific epithet (caroleae) is named for Carol Pedley, the wife of Leslie Pedley.
+The specific epithet (caroleae) is named for Carole Pedley, the wife of Leslie Pedley.